-Great to see you guys offer this2 of 3 people found this review helpful
+Great to see you guys offer this

 Bought some from a competitor a while back and tested it.
 Really good tasting cheese.
 I've tried the freeze-dried cheeses and besides being so expensive they just arn't as good in SOME recipes.
 In that case the Bega does well.
 Have since bought a good number of cans for our stash.